roscoe81/northcliff_spl_monitor/README.md

 Run python3 northcliff_spl_monitor.py 1

-or for a graphical display of sound amplitude levels by frequency band:
+or for a graphical display of current and past approximate sound levels by frequency band:

 Run python3 northcliff_spl_monitor.py 2